Phonetic Alphabet for Police and Emergency Services

 Many UK police and emergency services use the NATO / ICAO phonetic alphabet for clear radio communication.

-Last updated: 25 January 2026
+Last updated: 29 March 2026

-What police and emergency services use
+Why police & the emergency services use it..

 Common examples